-Cortez (SB 30)
+Cortez (SB 30) Act No. 852

-Present law provides relative to LASERS.
-Provides, in part, for retirement of probation and parole officers employed by the Dept. of Public Safety and Corrections (DPS&C) in the office of adult services.
+Prior law, relative to the Louisiana State Employees' Retirement System (LASERS), provides, in part, for retirement of probation and parole officers employed by the Dept. of Public Safety and Corrections (DPS&C) in the office of adult services.

-Present law provides for a "primary component" and a "secondary component" of LASERS for certain DPS&C employees.
-Provides that the secondary component applies to wardens, correctional officers, probation and parole officers, and security personnel who are hired on or after Jan.
+Prior law provided for a "primary component" and a "secondary component" of LASERS for certain DPS&C employees.
+Provided that the secondary component applies to wardens, correctional officers, probation and parole officers, and security personnel who are hired on or after Jan.
 1, 2002.
-Present law provides that any employee hired before Jan.
+Prior law provided that any employee hired before Jan.
 1, 2002, to whom the provisions of the secondary component would otherwise apply may elect to become a member of the secondary component.
-Provides for special retirement eligibility and benefit calculation for persons in the secondary component.
+Provided for special retirement eligibility and benefit calculation for persons in the secondary component.

-Present law provides that the secondary component shall not include any other members of the primary component or members of any other retirement system to which the state makes contributions.
-Proposed law retains present law.
+Prior law provided that the secondary component shall not include any other members of the primary component or members of any other retirement system to which the state makes contributions.
+New law retains prior law.